nofusscomputing/ansible_playbooks/docs/projects/ansible/playbooks/backup/application.md

     - name: glpi                             # Mandatory, String.
 Name of the Application
       type: kube                             # Mandatory. choice=docker|kube.
 Container engine type
       pod: postgres-0                        # Mandatory, String. the name of the pod to backup
-      container: backup                      # Mandatory.
+      container: backup                      # Optional.
 String.
 Name of the container to connect to.
       namespace: postgres                    # Mandatory.
 String.
 Namespace name where the pod belongs
       path:                                  # Mandatory*.
 List of String.
 Mandatory to backup files.
 Path within the container to
                                              #                             backup